 If you are a photographer and require assistance with terms and conditions wording for photographic copyright agreements or if you are a buyer of stock photographs and want to make sure that you stay on the right side of the law, contact us at Smit & Van Wyk, Inc. for legal advice today.

-In general, any original work made by a qualified person is eligible for copyright protection.
+Any original work made by a person is eligible for copyright protection.
 Originality refers to the fact that the author must have created the work through the application of the author’s own creativity and labour.
 A qualified person refers to any national or resident of South Africa or a Berne Convention country.

 This depends on the type of work that has been created.
 Generally, the term of copyright is 50 years, subject to the following:

 Literary, Musical or Artistic Works – copyright exists for the life of the author plus 50 years following death, calculated from the end of the year the author died in or 50 years from the date of first publication, performance in public, offering for sale of records thereof or the broadcasting thereof , whichever is later.